Learn everything you need to know about the Tiko 3D printer on Kickstarter with our Tiko FAQ. Check back for regular updates.

 If you’re interested in the in-depth technical specs, the FCC has layed open the results of their extensive tests.
 (Due to IP reasons, we’ve removed the link to the FCC – according to Tiko, these documents were published by accident.
 7/11/16 19:00 CET)

-Tiko 3D Setup, Step 1: Unboxing
+Tiko 3D Printer Setup Step #1: Unboxing

-- A spool of 3D printing filament for the Tiko 3D
+- A spool of 3D printing filament for the Tiko 3D printer

 - additional printed materials